 Stacy Wolf is one of America’s foremost scholars on musical theatre.
-She is Professor of Theatre at Princeton, Director of Fellowships, and current Acting Chair at the Lewis Center for the Arts.
-In Fall 2016, she will be the Director of Princeton’s new Program in Music Theatre.
+She is Professor of Theater at Princeton, Director of Fellowships, and Director of Princeton’s new Program in Music Theater.
 She is the author of Changed for Good: A Feminist History of the Broadway Musical (Oxford University Press, 2011), A Problem Like Maria: Gender and Sexuality in the American Musical (University of Michigan Press, 2002), and the co-editor of The Oxford Handbook of the American Musical (with Raymond Knapp and Mitchell Morris, 2011).
-She has published articles on theatre spectatorship, performance pedagogy, and musical theatre in many journals, including Theatre Journal, Modern Drama, and Camera Obscura and a former editor of Theatre Topics: A Journal of Pedagogy and Praxis.
+She has published articles on theatre spectatorship, performance pedagogy, and musical theatre in many journals including Theatre Journal, Modern Drama, and Camera Obscura and was a former editor of Theatre Topics: A Journal of Pedagogy and Praxis.
 She also has experience as a director and dramaturg.

 Publications include “Keeping Company with Sondheim’s Women” (The Oxford Handbook of Sondheim Studies, 2014); “The 2003-2004 Season and Broadway Musical Theatre as a Political Conversant” (Patriotic Dissent: Staging Political Protest since 9/11, 2012); "Wicked Divas, Musical Theater, and Internet Girl Fans” (Camera Obscura, 2007); and “In Defense of Pleasure: Musical Theatre History in the Liberal Arts (A Manifesto)” (Theatre Topics, 2007).
 Her essay, "'We'll Always Be Bosom Buddies': Female Duets and the Queering of Broadway Musical Theatre" in GLQ (Gay and Lesbian Quarterly) (2006), won the year’s award for Best Essay in Theatre Studies from the Association for Theatre in Higher Education.